perguth/avant-garde/README.md

 --

-> *“We will create a civilization of the Mind in Cyberspace.
+> *“We will create <b>a</b> civilization of the Mind in Cyberspace.
 May it be more humane and fair than the world your governments have made before.” - [A Declaration of the Independence of Cyberspace](https://github.com/pguth/Declaration-Final)*